dethsound/dethsound/README.md

 - 👋 Hi, I’m @dethsound
 - 👀 I’m interested in anything that has to do with technology.
+I also know how to code in Batch.
 - 🌱 I’m currently learning cloud computing, HTML, JavaScript, Batch, C++, and Python.
 - 💞️ I’m looking to collaborate on a rickroll prank that installs like a regular program.